ktorio/ktor-documentation/topics/websocket_deflate_extension.md

 #### Specify compress condition

-To specify a compress condition explicitly, you can use the compressIf method.

-To specify a compress condition explicitly, you can use the `compressIf` method can be used.
-To specify a compress condition explicitly, you can use the compressIf method.
-For instance, to compress text-only, you frames can specify:
+To specify a compress condition explicitly, you can use the `compressIf` method.
+For instance, to compress text-only:

 ```kotlin
 compressIf { frame ->